KJLEscoto/brainwave/README.md

 - [Kent Joemar Escoto](https://github.com/KJLEscoto)

 ## ❔ Where to ask for help?
-You can send a message on our following socials:
+You can send a message to our following socials:
 > Email: sti.bscs.thesis@gmail.com
 >
 > Discord Channel: [Thesis701](https://discord.gg/CBUbE33zPF)